Ireti203/practice/README.md

 # practice
-I am a budding sofware developer
+I am a budding software developer
 Dont be surprised if you dont see perfectly written codes at the start I am sure getting better
 And I hope to build great stuffs with codes soon